Jordan-Boulton1/Drum-Bass-Hideout/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-  - In the GitHub repository, navigate to the Settings tab
+- In the [GitHub repository](https://github.com/Jordan-Boulton1/pp1-ci), navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the **Main** Branch, then click "Save".
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://jordan-boulton1.github.io/Drum-Bass-Hideout/
+The live link can be found [here](https://jordan-boulton1.github.io/Drum-Bass-Hideout/)

 ## Credits